sjodcre/ar-web/public/content/learn/arweave-ao-101/why-arweave-ao/web3-short.md

+---
+title: "Exploring the Advantages of Arweave + AO in the Web3 Landscape"
+description: "Discover how Arweave and AO redefine the Web3 ecosystem with permanent storage, scalable compute, and enhanced interoperability, setting them apart from traditional blockchain solutions."
+---

 ## ⚡ How is Arweave + AO Different from Other Web3 Ecosystems?

 | Feature            | Ethereum / Solana / Polygon | Arweave + AO The Computer |